 Purpose: The goal of your project and the objectives it aims to accomplish

+We are going to develop a web ideally for clinicians to generate dosing guideline by matching the variances of patients with database through mutated gene names.

 Document conventions: The typographical methodologies followed within the document.
 For e.g. any abbreviations, typographical stylization of content or change of fonts and its significance.